-A reminder that these thoughts are my perspective and I doubt that my take on Singapore is the most representative or typical.
-If you are looking for a local’s perspective, all I can offer is my one view of Singapore by a Singaporean.
-Also, I’ve adapted some of the original questions and my published answers to give a bit more context that the original answer could not.
+A reminder that these thoughts are purely from my perspective and I doubt that my take on Singapore is the most representative or typical.
+All I can offer is my one view of Singapore as a Singaporean.
+Also, I’ve adapted some of the original questions and my published answers to give a bit more context that the original publication could not fit in.

 How long have you lived in Singapore?

 I’m Singaporean born and bred.
 I’ve lived here all my 30+ years.
 I really can’t think of anywhere else I’d call home.

 Singapore’s diversity is something I’ve grown to appreciate the more I’ve travelled – so many nationalities and ethnicities living peacefully together in one tiny country.
 I love how you can find temples next to churches, people with different skin colours having a conversation in shared languages and speaking each other’s dialects.